Umbraco migration

 Audit and content model

 We pull the content tree, walk through every Document Type, every language variant, every custom property editor, and every active package.
-Then we design the content model around how your editors actually publish, not around how the install grew over the years.
+Then we design the content model around how your editors actually publish.
 You approve the model before development starts.

 Migrate, translate, rebuild

-Content is exported through the Management API or a direct database read and imported into Storyblok or DatoCMS.
+Content is exported straight from your Umbraco database and imported into DatoCMS or Storyblok.
 The frontend is built in Astro, with components replacing Razor views and Grid editors.
 Multilingual content is mapped to native multi-locale fields with hreflang from the first deploy.
 URL alias logic is reproduced per language so old links resolve.

 Cutover and 30 days of watching